forthright/vile/README.md

 ## Overview

-This is the official library for [vile.io](https://vile.io) which is currently in beta.
+This is the official library for [vile.io](https://vile.io), which is currently in beta.

-Standalone it is a multi language/OS static analyzer with a unifying data spec.
+Standalone it is a plugin based code quality tool for any language or framework, with a focus on having a robust CLI and easy editor integration.

 ## Installation & Usage